Resources: PARC Recommended Legal and Educational Prison Books

 The Jailhouse Lawyers Handbook: How to Bring a Federal Lawsuit to Challenge Violations of Your Rights in Prison

-NEW EDITION!
-Published jointly by the National Lawyers Guild and the Center for Constitutional Rights, explains how a prisoner can start a lawsuit in federal court to fight against mistreatment and bad conditions in prison.
+The Jailhouse Lawyers Handbook: How to Bring a Federal Lawsuit to Challenge Violations of Your Rights in Prison Published jointly by the National Lawyers Guild and the Center for Constitutional Rights, explains how a prisoner can start a lawsuit in federal court to fight against mistreatment and bad conditions in prison.
+Last updated in 2021.
 This handbook is a free resource for people in prison who wish to file a federal lawsuit addressing poor conditions in prison or abuse by prison staff.
 It also contains limited general information about the United States legal system.
 Has excellent explanation of the Prison Litigation Reform Act.
 Essential resource for any jailhouse lawyer.
-Last updated in 2021.
-To receive a paperbound copy, mail a request to the above address and wait at least 2 months for return.
+To receive a paperbound copy, ask a loved one to fill out the form on the website for you.
+You can also mail a request to the above address and wait at least 3 months for return.
 Requests are bundled and sent only several times per year.
-If no response after 3 months, write to the National NLG Prison Law Project for a copy: P.O.
-Box 1266; New York, NY, 10009.

 The Handbook is also available downloaded from their website (http://jailhouselaw.org/) Request an outside source to print and mail it to you.
 List of chapter headings: (1) How to Use the JLH; (2) Overview of Types of Lawsuits and the Prison Litigation Reform Act' 3) Your Rights in Prison; (4) Who to Sue and What to Ask for; (5) How to Start Your Lawsuit; (6) What Happens After You File Your Suit; (7) The Legal System and Legal Research; and Appendices A-N.